Laura H. Lewis

 Laura Henderson Lewis is an American electronic materials scientist and engineer.
-She is a Distinguished University Professor at Northeastern University, having previously served as the Department Chair of the Northeastern University Chemical Engineering Department.
-Prior to her Northeastern University position, she was a research group leader and Associate Department Chair in the Nanoscience Department of Brookhaven National Laboratory (BNL).
+She is a distinguished university professor at Northeastern University, having previously served as the department chair of Northeastern University's chemical engineering department.
+Prior to her Northeastern University position, she was a research group leader and associate department chair in the nanoscience department of Brookhaven National Laboratory (BNL).

 Early life and education

-Lewis graduated with her Bachelor of Arts in Physics with Specialization in Earth Sciences from the University of California, San Diego in 1985.
-Following this, she enrolled at the Massachusetts Institute of Technology (MIT) for her Master's degree in Electronic Materials and the University of Texas at Austin for her PhD in Materials Science and Engineering under the advisement of Nobel Laureate in Chemistry John B. Goodenough.
+Lewis graduated with her Bachelor of Arts in physics with specialization in earth sciences from the University of California, San Diego in 1985.
+Following this, she enrolled at the Massachusetts Institute of Technology (MIT) for her master's degree in electronic materials and the University of Texas at Austin for her PhD in materials science and engineering under the advisement of Nobel Laureate in Chemistry John B. Goodenough.